This post may contain affiliate links. Please read our Disclaimer.

 We are not a family who celebrates Valentine’s Day in a big way — we usually exchange cards, maybe some flowers are involved and we have a nice dinner together– but I always make a sweet treat!

 While we LOVE our chocolate cake recipe, and chocolate is obviously a Valentines Day favorite, I wanted to go with something fruity (so we made a batch of Raspberry Crumble Bars — if you haven’t tried, they are too good!) and I made a classic Sugar Cookie that is OUT OF THIS WORLD!

-And they are super easy to make.
 The dough comes together quickly and makes 24 2 1/2 – 3 inch cookies.